ingo/ingo.github.io/_recipes/chicken_liver_pate.md

 author: Sam Sifton
 category: Entrees
 description: "A delicious chicken p\xE2t\xE9 that can serve as an appetizer at a dinner\
-  \ party, or simply as a light supper or a sandwich spread.
-It takes less than a\
+  \ party, or simply as a light supper or a sandwich spread."
-  \ half-hour to prepare, and it will firm up in the refrigerator in a few hours.\
-  \ This smooth chicken liver p\xE2t\xE9 comes together in under 30 minutes and makes\
-  \ an elegant starter or sandwich spread.
-The livers are saut\xE9ed with shallots,\
-  \ brandy, thyme and cream for incredible richness of flavor.
-Chill the p\xE2t\xE9\
-  \ for a few hours until firm.
-Serve it with crackers or crusty bread for an easy\
-  \ yet impressive appetizer."
 image: chicken_liver_pate.jpg
 image_attribution: Christopher Testani
 image_source: The New York Times